rougin/credo/README.md

 The `Model` class contains methods for performing CRUD operations which are based both on the `Query Builder` class of `Codeigniter 3` and the `EntityManager` of `Doctrine ORM`.

 > [!WARNING]
 > This may be used for getting started to use the models directly without a repository.
 However, this will be against the principle of `Unit of Work` pattern by `Doctrine ORM` (e.g., using the entity class instead of an array in updating its data).
-With this, using an entity repository is highly encouraged (e.g., `User_repository`).
+With this, using an entity repository is highly encouraged.

 ## Using Traits